The Tactical Real Estate Agent First 90 Days Plan: Launching with Consistency and Systems

 KPIs And Production Plans You Can Repeat

 Your first ninety days track activity and response, not commission.
-The lagging signal is your first closed transaction, which often lands between month four and six.
+The lagging signal is your first closed transaction, which often lands after the systems have already been running for several months.
 The leading signals are how many new contacts you add, how many touches you complete, and how many consults you set from those touches every month.

 Use three investment tiers to match your budget to your real estate agent first 90 days plan.
 Foundation keeps costs lean while funding basic delegation.
 Consistency builds a stronger presence across email, social, and mail.
 Growth funds full delegation plus lead generation through IDX-Integrated Websites and Retargeting, Contextual & Digital Advertising.